-- Member Deductible:
+- Member Deductibles:

+- Participating providers, participating pharmacies and other health care providers\$3,900

-- Non-participating providers.....\$1,500 - Family Deductible:
+- Family Deductible:

-- Non-participating providers......\$4,500 - For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
+- For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from all family members.

-Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below:
+Exception: In certain circumstances, the Calendar Year Deductibles may not apply, as described below: